shaibachar/fastapi-mcp-gateway/README.md

    - Separates query params and request body
    - Makes the HTTP call or calls FastAPI directly
    - Returns the JSON response

+### GraphQL APIs

+1. **Schema Loading**: The library introspects your GraphQL schema
+2. **Tool Mapping**: Each query/mutation is converted to an MCP tool with:
+   - Tool name (from operation name)
+   - Description (from field description)
+   - Input schema (from GraphQL arguments)
+3. **Execution**: When a tool is called, the library:
+   - Builds a GraphQL query/mutation with variables
+   - Sends HTTP POST to the GraphQL endpoint
+   - Parses the response and handles errors
+   - Returns the JSON data

 ## Path Filtering